Import from Amazon Kindle

 You can import highlights from non-Amazon documents sent to your Kindle app by following the steps below:

-1. Launch the Kindle app on your device
+1. Launch the Kindle app on your device.

-2. Open the document you want to import
+2. Open the document you want to import your highlights from.

-3. Select the Notebook (top right)
+3. Select the Notebook icon in the top right.

-4. Tap the Share icon (top right)
+4. Tap the Share icon.

-5. Select Email
+5. Select the Email option.

-6. Email to add@readwise.io
+6. Email the highlights to add@readwise.io.

 Readwise has advanced duplicate detection, so you don't need to worry about accidentally duplicating any previously imported highlights.